 Key Takeaways

-• Rental rates in Taman Klang Jaya are highly competitive, ranging from RM 1.19 to RM 2.00+ per square foot (psf), making it a prime choice for cost-conscious manufacturing and storage businesses.
+- Rental rates in Taman Klang Jaya are highly competitive, ranging from RM 2.00 to RM 4.39 per square foot (psf) for typical units, making it a prime choice for cost-conscious manufacturing and storage businesses.
+For large detached factories over 15,000 sq ft, bulk discounts can bring rates down to RM 1.28–RM 1.73 psf.

 Taman Klang Jaya Factory for Rent: Your Complete 2026 Cost Breakdown (Deposit to Renovation)